Pepper plants are perennials that can be saved from year to year to get an early start in growing them.

 I will post updates as we go through the winter and into the spring on the progress of my pepper plants.

 This year I will select the favorite peppers I grew to overwinter them for next year’s garden.

-What you will need to prepare the plants for Overwintering
+What you will need to Overwinter Pepper Plants

 - Large pot 1/2-5 gallon containers are best